Usually posts X vs. Y are shallow. This post is not. As the Fibery CEO, I have to switch off the bias. Take this post with a grain of salt.

 Our main cases here are:

-🦐 Unfortunately, relations in ClickUp are very basic (so far?).
-You just can add them and see them in a Task.
-You can’t use them as lanes on boards, as groups in lists, access in filters and formulas.
-Relations are always many-to-many and all that leads to poor product hierarchies.
-It’s not possible to have a hierarchical backlog and you will have to manage Epics and Features from different Views.
+🦐 Unfortunately, relations in ClickUp are very basic.
+You can just add them and see them in a Task.
+You can’t use them as lanes on boards, as groups in lists, access in filters, and formulas.
+Relations are always many-to-many, and all that leads to poor product hierarchies.
+It’s not possible to have a hierarchical backlog, and you will have to manage Epics and Features from different Views.

 ClickUp.
-Navigating all views in Product Tracking app.
+Navigating all views in the Product Tracking space.

-In Fibery setup is as easy as in ClickUp.
-You just add new Types, connect them via relation and create several Views to see all relevant information:
+In Fibery, setup is as easy as in ClickUp.
+You just add new Databases, connect them via Relation and create several Views to see all relevant information:

 Fibery.
-Navigating all views in Product Tracking app.
+Navigating all views in Product Management space.

-Note that in Fibery there are no restrictions with relations, so you can create a hierarchical backlog, group features by epics when required, and connect things better.
+💪 Note that Fibery has no restrictions with relations, so you can create a hierarchical backlog, group features by epics when required, and connect things better.

 Create hierarchical product backlog